midl-dev/polkashots-website/getting-started.md

 This website helps people operating polkadot and kusama nodes to synchronize new nodes, so they are operational faster.

-This project was sponsored by a grant from the [Web 3 Foundation](https://web3.foundation/).
+This project was sponsored by a grant from the [Web 3 Foundation](https://web3.foundation/) and is currently funded by the Polkadot and Kusama councils.

 ### How to use